joef551/camel-cql/readme.md

 [[back to top]](#top)

-The [Client](#client) bean is a thread-safe component that is used by the CQL component for accessing a Cassandra cluster, a keyspace within the cluster, and any tables within the keyspace.
+The [Client](#client) bean is a thread-safe component that is used by the CQL component for accessing a set of CQL statements,  Cassandra cluster, a keyspace within the cluster, and any tables within the keyspace.
 You can define any number of Client beans, and the CQL component will automatically inject itself with all the Client beans that it locates within its application context.
 So there is no need to explicitly wire the CQL component to the Client beans.

 The CQL endpoint's URI is used to identify the target Client bean.
 For example, a URI endpoint of `cql:user` specifies the Client bean with an id of "user", which may logically be used for accessing the "user" table in a Cassandra keyspace.
 Also see [Client Mapper](#clientmapper) for using ant-style pattern matching to identify a client bean.
 Using a Camel [property place holder](http://camel.apache.org/properties.html), such as `cql:{{client}}` , you can make the endpoint that much more dynamically configurable.